DawsonBodenhamer/AdorableHamsterPets-Public/README.md

 <details>
 <summary>Shoulder Surfing— with *Perks*</summary>

-Lure your nearest owned hamster onto your shoulder with the irresistible siren call of **Cheese**.
-(Or if you prefer boring explanations: right-click them with it).
-They'll offer helpful alerts about nearby Creepers and possibly valuable shiny rocks that start with a D, and rhyme with Simon.
-Kind of.
-They almost rhyme.
-Whatever.
-Complete with "scurrying onto your shoulder" and "leaping off in a huff" sound effects.
+Lure up to three of your tamed hamsters onto your person with the irresistible siren call of Cheese.
+They'll offer helpful alerts about nearby threats and possibly valuable shiny rocks.
+They're smart enough to find the next available perch—one for each shoulder, and yes, one for your head.

+These aren't static decorations; they're fully animated, living shoulder buddies.
+Thanks to a custom physics simulation, they'll bounce realistically when you jump, float slightly when you fall, and satisfyingly squash back onto your shoulder when you land, complete with unique sound effects.
+They'll even hunker down and hold on for dear life when you sprint.

+They're also polite enough to make room for your gear, automatically shifting their position to sit neatly on top of your chestplate instead of clipping through it.

 </details>